attila-lendvai/maru/README.md

 port to a new architecture, and then have a self-contained, formal bootstrap process that can automatically "grow" an entire computing system on top of that freshly laid, tiny foundation.

-* Maru is very small: in about 1700 lines of code it can self-host (with about 2300 LoC of throwaway C code for the initial bootstrap).
+* Maru is very small: in about 1700 lines of code in the `maru.1` branch it can self-host (plus around 2300 LoC of throwaway C code for the initial bootstrap).

 * Ian seems to have stopped working on Maru, but it's an interesting piece of code that deserves a repo and a maintainer.